Last Updated on 18 May 2022 by Badger

+So what is supplementary badger culling?
 A supplementary badger cull licence is a five-year licence issued to cull zones that have reached the end of their initial four-year period.
-This means that any cull zone could run for nine years.
+This means that any cull zone could run for at least nine years.

 - cage trapping and shooting

-In 2017-18, Defra refused to publish the number of badgers killed in these zones, despite Freedom of Information requests, until July 2018 when Defra announced the 91 badgers killed in West Somerset last year was way short of the minimum target.
+In 2017-18, Defra refused to publish the number of badgers killed Areas 1 and 2.
+In July 2018 it finally did so, but only because it had been forced to following sucessful Freedom of Information requests.
+Defra then announced the 91 badgers killed in West Somerset was way short of the minimum target.
 In 2017-18, this was 140 minimum and 610 maximum.

 The reason for the shortfall, according to Defra, is that there had been “a steep drop in badger activity in the west zone.”

-After such a bad spring this year with high cub mortality already recorded, one has to wonder how Natural England could set a minimum kill figure of 109 badgers this year, let alone setting a maximum target of 578.
+After such a bad spring that year with high cub mortality having already been recorded, one has to wonder how Natural England could set a minimum kill figure of 109 badgers, let alone setting a maximum target of 578.

 Questions for our MPs, perhaps?
 Letters to our local papers?